 Buying group role templates

-In a B2B market, buying decisions are usually made by multiple individuals.
+In a B2B market, multiple individuals usually make buying decisions.
 Those individuals participate in the decision-making process according to their role within the organization.
-Create Buying Group role templates that contain these role definitions according to each product offering type or account use case.
+Create buying group role templates that contain a group of role definitions according to each product offering type or account use case.

 Video {width="30"} Watch the overview video

-The tab provides an inventory list of all existing roles templates with the following columns:
+The tab provides an inventory list of all existing roles templates and displays the following information in column format:

 • Name